 The educational philosophy of Emmaus Bible College is framed by our beliefs about the nature of truth and learning.

-- Higher Education — We are committed to providing a high-quality educational experience for every student.
-Our faculty possesses appropriate academic qualifications, and students are admitted on the basis of their ability to be successful at the undergraduate level.
+We are committed to providing a high-quality educational experience for every student.
+Students are admitted on the basis of their ability to be successful at the undergraduate level.

 Student Development Philosophy

 - As an institution of higher learning, Emmaus Bible College seeks to create a learning environment in which students are challenged to develop intellectually, spiritually, vocationally, and personally.